joeribakker/vue-quill-component/README.md

 ```

 ## Usage
-Simply import the component and use it in your template, binding some `contents` to it.
+Simply import the component and use it in your template, binding some `contents` to it:

 ### Example